Bedrock-OSS/regolith/docs/_pages/docs/getting_started/getting-started.md

 You can test for installation by running `regolith` inside of a terminal.
 This guide will assume you have installed regolith directly, but you can follow along with a stand-alone build.
 Just ensure that the executable is placed inside of your project folder.

-If you run into issues installing, you can check our troubleshooting guide for tips TODO LINK.
+If you run into issues installing, you can check our [troubleshooting guide](/regolith/docs/troubleshooting) for tips.

 ## Creating a new Project